henryalejo/html5Game/README.md

 });
 //Your code here
 ```

-Dont forget pull the all the files in your HTML code, an add a tag with id="someid" to render your canvas from  QProvider.setup("someid");:
+Don't forget pull the all the files in your HTML code, an add a tag with id="myGame" to render your canvas from  QProvider.setup("myGame");:
 ```html
 <!DOCTYPE html>
 <html ng-app="logic">